A phase transition and critical phenomenon for the two-dimensional random field Ising model: Concentration inequalities for Gaussian variables

 {\bf Acknowledgement.} We thank Rongfeng Sun and Hao Wu for helpful discussions, and in particular, Rongfeng's explanation of \cite{BS22} was very inspiring to us.
-J. Ding is partially supported by NSFC Tianyuan Key Program Project No. 12226001 and NSFC Key Program Project No. 12231002.
+We thank Ron Peled for helpful discussions and in particular for pointing out a mistake in an earlier version of the manuscript (which is now incorporated in Remark~\ref{rmk-ron}).
+J. Ding is partially supported by NSFC Tianyuan Key Program Project No. 12226001, NSFC Key Program Project No. 12231002 and an Explorer Prize.